sodacm/DP_mylist/README.md

 ## Welcome to my DP list Pages

-This page show's my DP favautite in the city of BJ.
+Here is a [page](./myDP.html) that shows my DP favautite in the city of BJ.

 ### To do list